-Peter ("Coach") has been a collegiate head coach of men's and women's track and field since 1987, and has been running camps for over 25 years - serving as founder and director of the Bowdoin Summer Day Camp since 1989, and co-founder and co-director of the Dick Fosbury Track Camp.
+Peter ("Coach") has been a collegiate head coach of men's and women's track and field since 1987, and has been running popular and safe camps for over 30 years.
 Coach earned a B.A. in English from Dartmouth College, and a master’s degree in educational administration from Stanford University in 1980.

 Also goes by 'Camp Mom', Dugan is a mother of three boys.
 She is "outnumbered, but not outsmarted".
 She earned a B.A. in History from Stanford University in 1980, and a public teacher certification from Bates College in 1985.
 She is an experienced SAT tutor and former high school math teacher.